ludvikpet/Group98_MLOps/reports/README.md

 >
 > Answer:

 We use configurations with Hydra extensively in our project.
 This also includes experimentation with sub-configs such as sub-configs for different experiments as to ensure reproducibility.
+We use a default experimental config which we override with hydra arguments for experiments which diverge, e.g. "python src/cleaninbox/train.py ++experiment.hyperparameters.batch_size=8" for a smaller batch-size than the default 64.
+We considered doing a sweep, but the model fit so well out of the box that much experimentation was not needed.
+We also use configs to enable the possibility of using different model types, datasets, etc. Unittests are also based on defaults given in the configs.

 ### Question 13